lbaehren/prometheus-sumo/README.md

     |-- packages                ...
 Wrappers for installation of the various packages
     `-- sources                 ...
 Source files

+Not included in this picture yet is the `release` directory (containing the standard set of sub-directories, such as `include`, `lib`, etc.), which is set as the default installation location.

 ## Configuration and build ##